 Seriously simple but sensationally tasty.
-Like a hug-in-a-mug this easy winter vegetable soup is a classic and a must-have for your recipe collection to see you through those chilly winter months.
+Like a hug-in-a-mug this easy winter vegetable soup is classic and a must-have for your recipe collection to see you through those chilly winter months.

 Winter Vegetable Soup